Latest update: April 9th, 2021

-If you’ve booked a holiday to Ericeira in 2020 (or you are planning to) and you are wondering what the situation is like with the coronavirus, this blog is for you.
+If you’ve booked a holiday to Ericeira in 2021 (or you are planning to) and you are wondering what the situation is like with the coronavirus, this blog is for you.
 We will tell you what it’s like now in Ericeira, and about the rules and regulations the Portuguese government is implementing to keep everyone safe and healthy.
-Don’t get scared by the news of international media, because the reality is way better than they are making it out to be.

 CURRENT SITUATION IN ERICEIRA

-Next to the newly added rules, social distancing is obviously advised everywhere.
+Social distancing is obviously advised everywhere.
 So it is important to keep a minimum of 1,5-2 meters distance at all times.
 In all closed public spaces, such as a shop or supermarket, a face mask is required.
-The surf schools are up and running again, and restaurants, cafes and terraces are open.
-Tables are separated to comply with the social distancing rules.
+Tables in restaurants are separated to comply with the social distancing rules.
 Inside a restaurant you need to wear a mask, unless you are sitting down at your table.

 Disinfection handgel is available at every establisment, also at Olá Onda.
 Surfing, walking, fishing and sunbathing on the beach is all allowed, but again with social distancing.
 Between towels of different groups of people there must be 2 meters, between umbrella’s 3 meters.
 In reality we see everyone is obeying and understanding these rules here in Ericeira, whilst trying to get their business up and running again, or enjoying their free time.
 Health is taken very seriously by the Portuguese people.